-Goods vehicles traffic and passenger car traffic have different requirements relating to road-surface skidding resistance.
+Goods vehicle traffic and passenger car traffic have different requirements relating to road-surface skidding resistance.
 These vehicle categories differ from one another in respect to tyre characteristics and loads, and the parameters of motion and dimensions.
-For this reason the study preferred to establish not only the accident quotients, but also the quotient of involvement for each vehicle category.
-The category of goods vehicles includes all types of lorries from delivery vans, with or without trailer, to trucks, with or without trailers, of any kind and including buses.
+For this reason the study preferred to establish not only the accident rates, but also the rate of involvement for each vehicle category.

+The category of goods vehicles includes all types of lorries with or without trailer from delivery vans to trucks.
 Minibuses, combination-cars and passenger cars, all with or without trailer belong to the category of passenger cars.
 Other types of vehicles (for example motorcycles) have a small share in traffic volume which can easily be neglected.